 - It makes sense to start saving, even if you are in debt

 Why?
 Because habits are extremely powerful.
 Once you get that habit of putting that loose change in the piggy bank, there’s no stopping you.
 But don’t forget, at the same time, you need to eliminate your debt!
-Imagine you are Neo in the Matrix and loan offers start flying at you like the bullets.
+Imagine you are Neo in the Matrix and loans start flying at you like the bullets.
 Just say no, and stop them.
-In Croatia besides a typical loan banks often offer overdrafts that allow you to take as much as 3 times more money than your monthly paycheck.
-Once I understood interest rates on those and on the credit cards I renamed those services : “Highway to hell”.
-If you are paying for those service (and I know you are paying for them probably every month, then check point #2 once more).
+In Croatia besides a typical loan, banks often offer overdrafts that allow you to take as much as 3 times more money than your monthly paycheck.
+Once I understood interest rates on those and on the credit cards I renamed those services: “Highway to hell”.
+If you are paying for those services (and I know you are paying for them probably every month, then checkpoint #2 once more).